Getting all flags

 The all flags feature returns an object containing the variation values of all the feature flags targeted to a specific context object or user object.

-Server-side SDKs also return metadata for use on the front end.
-You can use this metadata to provide bootstrap flag settings for LaunchDarkly's JavaScript SDK.
+Server-side SDKs also return metadata for use on the front end, including information on flag keys, variations, and prerequisites.
+You can use this metadata to provide bootstrap flag settings for LaunchDarkly's JavaScript-based SDKs.
 To learn more, read the JavaScript SDK reference.

 You can find the expected flag values for a specific context on its details page: